IIIF/cookbook-recipes/recipe/0010-book-2-viewing-direction/index.md

 ---
-title: Navigation Direction (viewingDirection variations)
+title: Viewing direction and Its Effect on Navigation
 id: 10
 layout: recipe
 tags: image, text, layout
-summary: "Sample Manifests for informing a client how the Canvases should be displayed to the viewer in order to read the contents authentically in accordance with the script used, object layout, or reading practice."
+summary: "Informing a client how the Canvases should be displayed to the viewer in order to read the contents authentically in accordance with the script used, object layout, or reading practice."
 ---

 ## Use Case